-- 1. Visible congenital or traumatic deformity of the ear - 2.
-History of active drainage from the ear within the previous 90 days - 3.
-History of sudden or rapidly progressive hearing loss within the previous 90 days - 4 Acute or chronic dizziness - 5.
-Unilateral hearing loss of sudden or recent onset within the previous 90 days - 6.
-Audiometric air-bone gap equal to or greater than 15 dB at 500 hertz (Hz), 1000 Hz, and 2000 Hz. - 64 Warnings to hearing care professionals (US only)
+- 1. Visible congenital or traumatic deformity of the ear. - 2.
+History of active drainage from the ear within the previous 90 days. - 3.
+History of sudden or rapidly progressive hearing loss within the previous 90 days. - 4 Acute or chronic dizziness - 5.
+Unilateral hearing loss of sudden or recent onset within the previous 90 days. - 6.
+Audiometric air-bone gap equal to or greater than 15 dB at 500 Hertz (Hz), 1000 Hz, and 2000 Hz.

-- 7. Visible evidence of significant cerumen accumulation or a foreign body in the ear canal - 8 Pain or discomfort in the ear
+- 7. Visible evidence of significant cerumen accumulation or a foreign body in the ear canal. - 8 Pain or discomfort in the ear